Immune System Boosters That Address The Whole Person And Help Us Get Through This

 Again, just like the other energetic aspects, we can’t magically wave a wand and be done with cyclic addictions to negative thinking, anger, or mental health issues like depression.
 (Mental health issues often require therapy and medications, not just positive thinking.)
 Nor can we magically wave a wand and get rid of others who pollute our environment or workplace.
 However, we can put in place practices that help us to let go of stagnant, unhealthy mental-emotional patterns, and we can begin to address our own bad habits.
 We can also seek healthier boundaries in our lives.

-The last emotional aspect is relevant to symptoms of the Coronavirus, for where it can rest in the body, and that is grief.
+The last emotional aspect is relevant to symptoms of COVID-19, for where it can rest in the body, and that is grief.

 Grief can sit in our chest and even be felt in our heart and/or lungs, or deep down in our knees.
-The Coronavirus affects the respiratory system.
+COVID-19 affects the respiratory system.

 It is important to acknowledge and address any grief we may be dealing with — even if it seems small compared to others, and even if it is sometimes overwhelming.
 Like everything else, there is no pushing the river.
 There is no magic bullet.
 But, if we become aware that we are holding onto grief, we can begin to release it with our breath, and welcome in some healing, loving energy into our chests.